PubSub+ Connector Manager for PubSub+ Self-Managed Connectors

 Configuring the Connector Manager

-To allow the Connector Manager to start and serve different PubSub+ Self-Contained Connectors properly, you must configure some parameters in the Connector Manager configuration file.
+To allow the Connector Manager to start and serve different Self-Managed Connectors properly, you must configure some parameters in the Connector Manager configuration file.
 By default, Solace provides an example of the configuration file, which can be found in a zip archive in the Connector Manager package under the samples/manager/config folder.

 Creating Users